rhododendrons beneath the birches

 Portland, Me., daily, May-October

-Lyle E. Littlefield Ornamental Trials Garden
+Lyle E. Littlefield Ornamentals Trial Garden

 Orono, Me., daily, year round